raylee930/s31-esphome/README.md

 ESPHome for Sonoff S31/S31 Lite with WebUI

 ## Install
-1. Copy the YAML file and the v3 folder in the esphome folder.
+1. Select the YAML file that matches your device and copy it to the esphome folder.
 2. Modify the Wi-Fi and Web Server passwords in the YAML file.
 3. Go to ESPHome, compile the YAML file, and install it onto your device.